Code-Institute-Submissions/bdolan55-CI_PP3_battleships/README.md

 3. As a first time user, I want to find the leaderboard.
     * After the Player inserts there name a Main Menu will appear with 3 options to choose, The Leaderboard section is Option 3 on the Menu.
 4. As a first time user, I want to prompted on what to do next after every turn.
     * When the user is playing the game and a text promp will state firstly which Row they would like to choose 1-8 and when decision made they will be prompted to choose which column they would like to choose A-H. When the choice has been made they will be notified if they have hit any of the computer ships or if they have missed.
 They will then be met with a "Computers Turn" text and the computer will make a random guess.
 The result of hit or miss will be shown to the player then asell.
-Then the sequnce will repeat until all ships are hitbby either the Player or Computer or until the players turns are all used.
+Then the sequnce will repeat until all ships are hit by either the Player or Computer or until the players turns are all used.
 This will be end of the game.
 5. As a first time user, I want to be able to see the current score in the match.
     * When the user and the computer have both guessed there Row and Column, The Players Score and Computer score will be shown to let the player know if they are winning or losing so far in the game.
 6. As a first time user, I want to be notified when I win, lose or draw the game at the end.